-The Target of Evaluation (TOE) is the Philips P5CC036V0M Secure Smart Card Controller.
+The Target of Evaluation (TOE) is the Philips P5CC036V1C resp.
+P5CC009V1C Secure Smart Card Controller.
 It provides a hardware platform for a smart card to run smart card applications executed by a smart card operating system.

-The TOE is manufactured in the IC fabrication SSMC in Singapore (see part D, Annex A) indicated by the nameplate (on-chip identifier) T023M.
+The TOE is manufactured in the IC fabrication SSMC in Singapore (see part D, Annex A) indicated by the nameplate (on-chip identifier) T503C.

-The TOE is based on the chip Philips P5CT072 composed of a processing unit, security components, I/O ports, volatile and non-volatile memories (4608 Bytes RAM, 128 KBytes Application-ROM, 36 KBytes EEPROM activated), a Triple-DES and FameXE co-processor and a Random number generator.
+The TOE is the Philips chip P5CC036V1C resp.
+P5CC009V1C composed of a processing unit, security components, I/O ports, volatile and non-volatile memories (4608 Bytes RAM, 128 KBytes Application-ROM for the P5CC036V1C / 96 KBytes Application-ROM for the P5CC009V1C, 36 KBytes EEPROM for the P5CC036V1C / 10 KBytes EEPROM for the P5CC009V1C), a Triple-DES, a FameXE co-processor and a Random number generator.
 Also two 16-bit Timers, an Interrupt Module, a Memory Management Unit and an UART for ISO 7816 Interface.
-The USB interface and the ISO 14443 contactless interface are not available.